 Hospitals and health services play an essential leadership role in providing healthier food and drink options to support the health and wellbeing of their workforce and visitors.

 From mid-2021, public health services are required to implement the Healthy choices: policy directive for Victorian public health services (Policy directive).
-This policy directs these services to ensure that healthier food and drinks are sold, provided and promoted at their facilities.
+This policy helps ensure that services sell, provide and promote healthier food and drinks at their facilities.

-This new Policy directive applies to all sites/facilities across Victorian public health services, including but not limited to public hospitals, public sector residential aged care services (PSRACS) and integrated community health services.
+This Policy directive applies to all sites/facilities across Victorian public health services, including but not limited to public hospitals, public sector residential aged care services (PSRACS) and integrated community health services.
 It covers in-house managed retail food outlets, all vending machines, all catering, and items purchased by staff and visitors from patient/resident menus.

 It is based on the existing Healthy choices: food and drink classification guide and policy guidelines for hospitals and health services,for food, with a new requirement for high sugar (RED category) drinks not to be sold, provided or promoted in any in-house managed retail food outlets, all vending and all catering.